Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Technical updates completed for CMAF Ingest (Interface-1) in v1.1:

-    1. section on encoder synchronization added see issues 126 and 140
+    1. section on encoder synchronization added (issues #126 and #140)
-    2. restriction single segment per post restriction see issue 112
+    2. restriction single segment per post restriction (issue #112)
-    3. text on encoder input loss issue 113
+    3. text on encoder input loss (issue #113)
-    4. guidance on the manifest formatting see issue 111
+    4. guidance on the manifest formatting (issue #111)
-    5. reference to MPEG-B part 18 for timed metadata track see issue 31
+    5. reference to MPEG-B part 18 for timed metadata track (issue #31)
-    6. emsg time is leading clarification see issue 129
+    6. emsg time is leading clarification (issue #129)
-    7. brand for last segment see issue 114
+    7. brand for last segment (issue #114)
-    8. deprecate the usage of mfra to close ingest #124
+    8. deprecate the usage of mfra to close ingest (issue #124)
-    9. allow common encryption of media tracks #117
+    9. allow common encryption of media tracks (issue #117)
-    10. text on requesting segments from third server #119
+    10. text on requesting segments from third server (issue #119)
-    11. swap priority preferred sample entry to hev1/avc3 #115
+    11. swap priority preferred sample entry to hev1/avc3 (issue #115)
-    12. additional clarification on SCTE-35 carriage #128 #133 #130 #121 #127
+    12. additional clarification on SCTE-35 carriage (issues #128, #133, #130, #121 and #127)
-    13. prft box text added and made a requirement #116
+    13. prft box text added and made a requirement (issue #116)
-    14. guidelines for constant duration timed metadata #145
+    14. guidelines for constant duration timed metadata (issue #145)
-    15. text on conversion MPEG-2 TS to DASH timeline #131
+    15. text on conversion MPEG-2 TS to DASH timeline (issue #131)

 Editorial updates completed in v1.1:

-    1. Capitalization errors, cross references fixed, replaced some terms
+    1. Fixed capitalization errors, cross reference errors and some terms
-    2. for consistency, change references to IETF specifications
+    2. Updated the references
-    3. POST_URL vs publishing url
+    3. Clarified POST_URL vs publishing_URL
-    4. clean up the informative sections a bit
+    4. Cleaned up the informative sections
-    5. update the diagrams including fixes
+    5. Updated the diagrams including the fixes
-    6. some text from the examples removed to be inline with the current version
+    6. Updated/simplified the text for the examples

 # Acknowledgements # {#contributors}